 END DEATH BY INCARCERATION

-Pennsylvania law allows no possibility of parole for people sentenced under first or second degree murder charges.
-Every judge is forced to impose a sentence of life without parole: death by prisons.
+Pennsylvania law allows no possibility of parole for people sentenced under first- or second-degree murder charges.
+Every judge is forced to impose a sentence of life without parole: death by incarceration (DBI).

-The law assumes people do not change, and anyone deemed a danger to society will be for the remainder of their lives.
-Yet our communities are home to people proving the opposite every day: when many juvenile lifers were re-sentenced and released in PA, they came home and lead fights for justice, committed to improving their own lives and the lives of others.
+The law assumes people do not change and anyone deemed a danger to society at the time of their sentencing will be so the rest of their lives.
+Yet our communities are home to people proving the opposite every day: when many juvenile lifers were re-sentenced and released in PA, they came home and led healing work and fights for justice, committed to improving their own lives and the lives of others.

-The resulting mass incarceration is shocking: more than 1 in 10 people serving death by incarceration sentences in the United States are in Pennsylvania prisons.
+Currently, more than 1 in 10 people serving death-by-incarceration sentences in the United States are in Pennsylvania prisons.

-Without a doubt, this is a matter of the inherent racism the prison system is built on.
-Black Pennsylvanians are serving death by incarceration sentences at a rate more than 18-times higher than that of white Pennsylvanians.
+Without a doubt, this is a matter of the carceral system’s inherent racism.
+Black Pennsylvanians are serving DBI sentences at a rate more than 18 times higher than that of White Pennsylvanians.

 There is a bill that can change this all.

-Straight Ahead supports SB 135 which would allow the possibility of parole for the over 5,000 people currently serving death by incarceration sentences for first and second-degree charges.
-This would allow the courts and parole board to do what they are supposed to do: see the individual person, their circumstances, and their change.
+Straight Ahead supports PA Senate Bill 135, which would allow the possibility of parole for the more than 5,000 people currently serving death-by-incarceration sentences for first- and second-degree charges.
+This would allow the courts and parole board to do what they are supposed to do: see the individual person, their circumstances, and their ability to change, and then decide how long they should be incarcerated.

 SB 135 essentially eliminates life without parole sentencing.
 It gives the parole board power to make decisions over whether someone should be released, allowing the possibility of parole.
-Everyone would be granted parole eligibility after 25 years for second degree, or 35 years for first degree.
+Everyone would be granted parole eligibility after 25 years for a second-degree murder conviction, or 35 years for first-degree.
 You can read a simple explanation of who is covered by the bill here.

-This bill to abolish death by incarceration has strong support from grassroots organizations and from many dual victims, those who have loved ones both incarcerated and have lost loved ones to gun violence.
+This bill to abolish death by incarceration has strong support from grassroots organizations and from many dual victims – those who have lost loved ones both to incarceration and to gun violence.
 You can support it too, by getting involved with Straight Ahead.

 Help end death by incarceration sentencing